carbon-language/carbon-lang/clang/docs/ClangCommandLineReference.rst

 .. option:: -faltivec-src-compat=<arg>

 Source-level compatibility for Altivec vectors (for PowerPC targets).
 This includes results of vector comparison (scalar for 'xl', vector for 'gcc') as well as behavior when initializing with a scalar (splatting for 'xl', element zero only for 'gcc').
 For 'mixed', the compatibility is as 'gcc' for 'vector bool/vector pixel' and as 'xl' for other types.
-Current default is 'mixed'.
+Current default is 'mixed'. <arg> must be 'mixed', 'gcc' or 'xl'.

 .. option:: -fansi-escape-codes